Public notice Regarding Destruction of Special Education Records Class of 2015

 Public notice regarding destruction of special education records

-Any student, or former student, who has reached 18 years of age, may review and/or receive these records by contacting the Office of Pupil Personnel Services at (987) 887-2323, X-6114 to schedule an appointment by June 1, 2017.
-Destruction of these records will begin on June 5, 2017.
+Any student, or former student, who has reached 18 years of age, may review and/or receive these records by contacting the Student Services Office at (987) 887-2323, X-11033 to schedule an appointment by June 1, 2022.
+Destruction of these records will begin on June 6, 2022.

 According to federal law, parents and guardians lose their right to review or obtain these records when their child (the student) reaches 18 years of age or starts attending a postsecondary institution, whichever occurs first.
 However, a parent of a child with a disability who is 18 years of age or older may retain parental rights provided a court has appointed legal guardian to the parent.